 - 7 Individuals may not simultaneously hold a position on more than five Board of Directors or Supervisory Boards of public limited companies with their corporate address in mainland France, except in those cases stipulated by law. - 8 A Company employee may only be appointed as director if their contract is an actual position in the company.
 They shall not lose the benefits of this employment contract.
-The number of directors who have an employment contract with the Company may not exceed a third of the directors in office. - 9 Director representing employees
+The number of directors who have an employment contract with the Company may not exceed a third of the directors in office. - 9 Director representing employees members of the Board of Directors is greater than twelve, two directors representing the employees shall be appointed.

-Provided that the company does not benefit from the exemption provided for in paragraph I.(2) of Article L.225-27-1, I of the French Commercial Code, an employee representative is appointed to the Board of Directors.
+Provided that the company does not benefit from the exemption provided for in the second paragraph of I. of Article L.225-27-1, I of the French Commercial Code, an employee representative is appointed to the Board of Directors.

 When the number of members of the Board of Directors appointed by the Ordinary General Shareholders' Meeting is less than or equal to twelve, one director representing the employees shall be appointed.
-If the number of members of the Board of Directors is greater than twelve, two directors representing the employees shall be appointed.
+If the number of